sharkoil/variancepro/PULL_REQUEST_SUMMARY.md

 **MISSION STATUS: ✅ COMPLETE SUCCESS**

-This pull request represents a **complete transformation** of VariancePro from a monolithic application to a world-class, modular financial analysis platform.
+This pull request represents a **complete transformation** of Quant Commander from a monolithic application to a world-class, modular financial analysis platform.
 Every objective has been achieved:

 - **🏗️ Modular Architecture**: 74% code reduction with improved maintainability
-- **📊 Advanced Analytics**: Comprehensive variance analysis across multiple timeframes
+- **📊 Advanced Analytics**: Comprehensive quantitative analysis across multiple timeframes
 - **🤖 AI Integration**: LLM-powered insights with robust fallback mechanisms
 - **🧪 Quality Assurance**: 85%+ test coverage with zero regression
 - **📚 Documentation**: Comprehensive guides for users and developers

-The enhanced VariancePro v2.0 is **production-ready**, **fully tested**, and **completely documented**.
+The enhanced Quant Commander v2.0 is **production-ready**, **fully tested**, and **completely documented**.
 It maintains 100% backwards compatibility while adding powerful new capabilities that will dramatically improve user experience and business value.

 **🚀 Ready for immediate deployment with confidence! 🚀**